 If you're new to the world of dreadlocks— or locs, as they're often called—then you need to know what you're dealing with before deciding that they're the hair leap you want to take next.
 They're high-maintenance at first, so you should know what you're getting into.
 That said, before embarking on your loc journey, it's important that you familiarize yourself with the five different stages your strands will go through: starter, budding, teen, mature, and rooted.
-Some loc wearers find the beginning and end phases to be the easiest, because the middle stages present their own set of challenges.
-Some people find the beginning stages the hardest.
+While the overall process can take between 18-24 months, some loc wearers find the beginning and end phases to be the easiest, because the middle stages present their own set of challenges.
+Conversely, there are others who say they find the beginning stages to be the hardest.
 Nevertheless, if you're serious about having locs and can handle the upkeep, you should go for it—but not without getting up to snuff on what each stage truly entails first.
+We reached out to loc expert Chimere Faulk for more detail.
+Keep scrolling to get a full breakdown of the different stages of locs.

 The starter (aka. "baby") stage of the loc process can last anywhere from three to six months, depending on your hair type and how fast it grows.
 There are several styles—such as braids, two-strand twists, comb coils and palm rolls—that you can choose from to start off your locs.
+This si the stage where you'll begin to create a parting pattern, if you wish.
 You could also always opt for a freeform look, where you don't "cultivate" or control section size and simply allow your hair to be.
-It's important not to create sections that are too small, as locs can break off if they're too thin or too dry.
+Either way, it's important that you don't create sections that are too small, as locs can break off if they're too thin or too dry.

 "In the starter stage, it may seem difficult because your hair keeps coming undone when shampooing," Chimere Faulk, natural hairstylist, loctitian, and founder of loc care brand Dr. Locs tells us.
 "Dr Locs’ Jinan Leave-In Conditioner ($28) is a perfect daily regimen to use to keep your scalp and baby locs moisturized."